MMZK1526/Haskell-RM/README.md

 By MMZK1526 *a.k.a.* Yìtáng Chén

-A CLI that evaluates [**Register Machines**](#Register-Machine) efficiently in `Haskell`.
+A CLI that evaluates [**Register Machines**](#Register-Machine) efficiently in Haskell.
 It also provides an library defining and simulating Register Machines that can be embedded in Haskell code.

 If you haven't heard of Register Machines, see [Introduction](#Introduction) for a brief summary.